cairo-nix/cairo-nix/README.md

 ### Quick use

+**NOTICE**: on first use, nix will download and build cairo and scarb.
+This can take a while, but it's a one time only operation.
+In the future, we will publish a binary cache to speed up first use.

-Use `nix shell` to quickly create a shell with all the development tools needed.
+Use `nix shell` to easily create a shell with all the development tools needed.

 By default, it creates a shell with scarb installed.